kubernetes-retired/service-catalog/docs/design.md

 into its Pods.
 Or perhaps the Secret's names/values should be exposed as environment variables.

-PIPs will use label selectors to indicate which Pods wil be modified.
+PIPs will use label selectors to indicate which Pods will be modified.
 For example:

     kind: PodInjectionPolicy